chaos-mesh/chaos-mesh/README.md

 # Chaos Mesh
 Chaos Mesh is a powerful chaos engineering platform for kubernetes.
-Now it has two parts Chaos-Operator and Chaos-Dashboard Chaos-Operator is in use now.
-You can only install Chaos-operator to do chaos operations.
+At present stage it has two parts Chaos-Operator and Chaos-Dashboard
+Chaos-Operator is available now.
+You can just install Chaos-operator to do chaos operations.
 Chaos-Dashboard is under development.
 It now can shows the impact of chaos to TiDB Cluster(other target such as etcd need some configure)

 ## Chaos Operator

-It is used to inject chaos into the applications and Kubernetes infrastructure in a managed fashion.
+It is used to inject chaos into the applications and Kubernetes infrastructure in a manageable way.
 Which provides easy definitions for chaos experiments and automates the execution of chaos experiments.

 ![Chaos Operator](./static/chaos-mesh-overview.png)